particle-iot/device-os/docs/gettingstarted.md

 Make sure you have downloaded and installed all the required dependencies as mentioned [previously](dependencies.md#1-download-and-install-dependencies).
 Note, if you've downloaded or cloned these previously, you'll want to `git pull` or redownload all of them before proceeding.

+Open up a terminal window, and switch branch to 'latest'

+    git checkout latest

-Open up a terminal window, navigate to the `modules` folder under firmware (i.e. `cd firmware/modules`) and type:
+Navigate to the `modules` folder under firmware
+(i.e. `cd firmware/modules`) and type:

     make clean all PLATFORM=photon -s program-dfu